-Content Area ACCESS Levels II.
-Linguistic Accommodations ELP 1 & 2 ELP 3 & 4 ELP 5 Procedures & Guidance ELL1.
+ACCI ESS Lev els II.
+Linguistic Accommodations Content Area ELP 1 & 2 ELP 3 & 4 ELP 5 Procedures & Guidance EL1.
 Provide the assistance of a qualified language translator to translate or clarify test instructions.
 See Qualified Language Translator Requirements on pages 10-12 This does not include test items or answer choices.
-All • • x The qualified language translator uses a separate test booklet and must log the test booklet serial number on the Nondisclosure agreement (NDA).
+All • • X The qualified language translator uses a separate test booklet.
 This accommodation may be provided through electronic recordings.
 The DTC must destroy or delete these recordings.
-If a qualified language translator is required for any Online tests then the test must be read from the computer screen verbatim.
+If a qualified language translator is required for any Online tests, then the test must be read from the computer screen verbatim.
 (S1, S2, or S4) must be selected for this accommodation.
-ELL2.
+EL2.
 Provide the assistance of a qualified language translator to translate test items and answer choices that do not assess reading competency.
-DTCs should order Paper & Pencil formatted test for students receiving this accommodation See Qualified Language Translator Requirements on pages 10-12 All EXCEPT ELA Tests o • • The qualified language translator uses a separate test booklet and must log the test booklet serial number on the Nondisclosure agreement (NDA).
+DTCs should order Paper & Pencil formatted test for students receiving this accommodation See Qualified Language Translator Requirements on pages 10-12 All 3-8 Math and Science Tests AND Grade 11 Science Test/US History O • • The qualified language translator uses a separate test booklet.
 This accommodation may be provided through electronic recordings.
 The DTC must destroy or delete these recordings.
 Test booklets may be provided to a Qualified Language Translator in advance to produce recordings.
-All test security procedures must be followed, including logging and signing of an NDA (S1 or S2) must be selected for this accommodation.
+All test security procedures must be followed, including signing of the Test Administrator/Test Proctor Security Form.
+(S1 or S2) must be selected for this accommodation.

-ELL3.
+EL3.
 Simplify, repeat, and clarify test instructions.
-Does Not Include Test Items or Answer Choices.
+This does not include test items or answer choices.
 All • • 0 Student may ask for clarification, simplification, signage of directions.
 This does not include test questions or answer choices.
 Students may have directions reread for each page of questions.
-(S1 or S2) must be selected for this accommodation.
-ELL4.
-Text-to-Speech or Human Reader (excludes ELA tests) a.
-Text-to-Speech is built into the online testing client, requires the use of ear phones, and may be administered individually, small groups, or regular setting. b.
-Human Reader reads test directions, test items, and answer choices from separate test booklet and must log the test booklet serial number on the Nondisclosure agreement (NDA).
+(S1, S2, or S4) must be selected for this accommodation.
+EL4.
+Text-to-Speech or Human Reader in English (excludes ELA tests) a.
+Text-to-Speech is built into the online testing client, requires the use of ear phones, and may be administered individually, in small groups, or in regular setting. b.
+Human Reader reads test directions, test items, and answer choices from separate test booklet.
 This is limited to small group or individualized testing.
 Test directions, test items, and answer choices must be read verbatim in English.
-All EXCEPT ELA Tests • • • Paper tests are read by a Human Reader.
-Test Administrator uses separate test booklet and must log the test booklet serial number on the Nondisclosure agreement (NDA).
-Online tests have built in Text-to- Speech functionality.
-This is the preferred method for providing read aloud to students (S2 is not required and S4 may be utilized, however ear phones are required).
+All 3-8 Math and Science Tests AND Grade 11 Science/ US History Test • • • Paper tests are read by a Human Reader.
+Test Administrator uses separate test booklet.
+Online tests have built in Text-to-Speech functionality.
+This is the preferred method for providing read aloud to students (S2 is not required and S4 may be utilized; however, ear phones are required).
 However, if a human reader is required for the student, then the test must be read from the computer screen verbatim.
 (S1 or S2) must be selected when utilizing a Human Reader.
-Please refer to the Human Reader directions on pages 10-12 Students may request items be read more than once.
-ELL5.
+Please refer to the Human Reader directions on pages 13-15 Students may request items be read more than once.
+EL5.
 Student may read the test aloud to himself/herself.
-All • • X This requires individual testing and Nondisclosure Agreement (NDA) signed by Test Administrator and Test Proctor.
-(S1) must be selected for this accommodation.
-ELL6.
+All • • X (S1) must be selected for this accommodation.
+EL6.
 Scribe for student's response A student's response may NOT be transcribed from another language into English.
-Writing sections of Grade 5, 8 and 10 ELA Tests X X X A scribe is a Test Administrator or Test Proctor employed by the school district who writes down what a student dictates in English The guiding principle in scribing is to assist the student in accessing the test and responding to it.
+Writing sections of Grade 5 and 8 ELA Tests X X X A scribe is a Test Administrator or Test Proctor employed by the school district who writes down what a student dictates in English The guiding principle in scribing is to assist the student in accessing the test and responding to it.
 (S1) must be selected for this accommodation.
-Please see Scribe Instructions and Guidelines on pages 13-15.
+Please refer to Scribe Instructions and Guidelines on pages 15-18.
+EL7.
+Word-to-Word Dictionaries All 0 • •